birdLark/birdLark.github.io/faq/faq.md

 refer to: [lightbend/config#456](https://github.com/lightbend/config/issues/456)

-**FAQ 5.** Is birdlarksupportted in Azkaban, Oozie, DolphinScheduler?
+**FAQ 5.** Is birdLarksupportted in Azkaban, Oozie, DolphinScheduler?

 Of course, please see the screenshot below: